Monday, August 31, 2015

 to keep things positive,

-the emotions conflict on
+but the other emotions

-how best to navigate a new
+clash over how best to

-city, house and school.
+and school.

 Voice Cast